adamgur/psychometric-dict-project/README.md

 ## How it Works

 ### Data Storage
-Instead of storing data in localStorage, the application now:
+The application now uses browser localStorage for data persistence:
-1. Loads vocabulary data from JSON files in the `data` directory
+1. On first load, the vocabulary data is loaded from JSON files in the `data` directory
-2. Keeps a cache of the data in memory for performance
+2. All changes are automatically saved to localStorage
+3. Data persists between sessions until you clear your browser data or manually reset
+4. Each language has its own localStorage key (vocab-hebrew-data and vocab-english-data)
-3. Provides export functionality to save changes as JSON files
+5. You can still export your data as JSON files for backup or sharing

 ### Server
 The FastAPI server: